nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 The database is created and upgraded automatically at startup.
 If it cannot be opened or upgraded, the service stops with an error rather than losing state.
-At `INFO` level, look for `discovery database ready` with the schema version and journal mode.
+At `INFO` level, look for `database ready` with the schema version and journal mode.
 The startup logs also show the database path and any migration progress.
 See [startup logs](prowlarr-backfill.md#startup-logs).